cabforum/servercert/docs/BR.md

 For the status of Subscriber Certificates:

+Prior to 2020-09-30:
+The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
+OCSP responses from this service MUST have a maximum expiration time of ten days.

+Effective 2020-09-30:
 1. OCSP responses MUST have a validity interval greater than or equal to eight hours;
 2. OCSP responses MUST have a validity interval less than or equal to ten days;
 3. For OCSP responses with validity intervals less than sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate.